 What is my response to this passage of Scripture?
 How should my life change according to what this passage teaches me?
 What are the practical things I can do throughout the week to make this true in my life?

 TOOK

-Give an opportunity for any students who have never given their lives to Christ to hear and receive the Gospel message.
+Give an opportunity for any students who have never given their lives to Christ to believe that He is risen from the dead and ask Him to forgive their sins and be their Lord and Savior.